This page describes Kubernetes Deployment objects and their use in Google Kubernetes Engine (GKE).

 kubectl, the Kubernetes API, or the

-Kubernetes Engine Workloads menu in Google Cloud Platform Console.
+GKE Workloads menu in Google Cloud console.

 By default, when a Deployment triggers an update, the Deployment stops the Pods, gradually scales down the number of Pods to zero, then drains and terminates the Pods.
 Then, the Deployment uses the updated Pod template to bring up new Pods.